unicode-org/icu/docs/processes/release/tasks/publish/index.md

 1. Open <https://unicode-org.atlassian.net/issues/?filter=10007>
 2. Use the drop-down to change the fix version to the next ICU version
 3. Click "Save" next to the filter title

+## Update this document

+... because the next section is very much not up to date:

 ## Update readme